 Find out how the UK will respond to opportunities and challenges, what is being achieved for the UK and who we are working with.

 Nigeria is Africa’s biggest country by population and its second largest economy.
-It has the world’s 10 largest proven oil reserves and the 9 largest natural gas reserves.
-The UK-Nigeria trade relationship was worth £4 billion in 2015 and has the potential to grow significantly in future.
+It has the world’s 10th largest proven oil reserves and the 9th largest natural gas reserves.
+The UK-Nigeria trade relationship was worth £4 billion in 2015 and has the potential to grow significantly in the future.
 Nigeria is therefore a significant trade and investment partner for the UK in Africa.

 However, Nigeria faces a number of challenges to its future growth and development.
-Conflict continues to affect its oil-rich delta region and there is a violent Islamist insurgency in its north-east, which has caused a humanitarian crisis.
+Conflict continues to affect its oil-rich delta region and there is a violent Islamist insurgency in its north-east which has caused a humanitarian crisis.
 Despite significant natural resources, around a third of Nigerians (60 million) live below the national poverty line with around another third just above; many of them are highly vulnerable and at risk of being trafficked to the UK.
-The government of Nigeria is taking the lead to tackle these issues, but struggles with corruption as well as the capacity and resources necessary.
+The government of Nigeria is taking the lead to tackle these issues, but struggles with corruption, as well as the necessary capacity and resources.
 The UK is focused on helping Nigeria overcome these challenges.

 To find out how the UK will respond to the opportunities and challenges, what is being achieved for the UK and who we are working with please read the full country profile for Nigeria.

 For detailed information on our programme and what the UK spends on development in Nigeria, see:

 - Development Tracker to explore international development projects funded by the UK government by country and sector